 >Discover the beaches of Rethymnon<

-The Church of Four Martyrs
+Discover the Church of Four Martyrs

 This historical church plays a crucial role in the religious and spiritual life of Rethymnon.